IETF-OPSAWG-WG/draft-ietf-opsawg-mud-acceptable-urls/opsawg-mud-acceptable-urls.md

 The MUD-SIGNATURE attribute in the MUD file SHOULD be a relative URI (see {{RFC3986}} section 4.2) with the (hierarchical) base URI for this reference being the MUD-URL attribute.

-When pinning the signature, the MUD manager SHOULD pin the lowest Certification Authority (CA) that was used in the validation of the CMS structure, along with the chain of Subject Names leading to the signature.
+When pinning the signature, the MUD manager SHOULD use the SubjectKeyIdentifier (SKI) {{RFC5280, Section 4.2.1.2}} of the Certificate Authority (CA) when pinning the certificate authority.
+With this, the chain of Subject Names and/or SubjectAltNames leading to the (end entity) signing certificate needs to be recorded.
 The MUD manager may need additional trust anchors (including previously pinned ones) in order to verify that CA certificate.
+This process allows for the manufacturer to generate new end-entity signing certificates, as the certificates for this key expire.

 ## Small Changes to the MUD URL